intuition-dev/intuDocs/docs/README.md

 2. Then install the INTUITION.DEV tool:
     ```
-    yarn global add intu
+    npm i -g npm@next
+    npm i -g intu
     intu
     ```
-    or you can use npm instead of yarn anytime.

 Note: We use a native sqlite driver.
-It needs `yarn global add node-gyp@latest`, or python v2.7 during install
+It needs `npm i -g node-gyp@latest`, or python v2.7 during install

 Notes:
 - It is best to install node via via nvm (https://github.com/nvm-sh/nvm)
-- If node version changed, you may need to do this first:  `yarn global remove yarn`
+- If node version changed, you may need to do this first:  `npm uninstall -g intu`
-- I use yarn > v2.x, but npm should work